 If you plan on joining the ranks of the estimated 35 people who move to Austin every day, there are a few things you should know before donning your “Keep Austin Weird” t-shirt and settling in.

-Austin topped the Wall Street Journal’s 2019 Hottest Job Markets list, enjoying its second year as number one.
+Austin topped the Wall Street Journal's study, enjoying its third consecutive year as number one.
 With a high average annual salary, low unemployment rates, and an increasing number of jobs, Austin is a prime location for those seeking to start or build their career.

 Austin is known as the Live Music Capital of the World and, with live music performances topping 100 in a single night, it certainly lives up to its famous title.
 Across the city, in bars, parks, and even grocery stores, musicians can be found sharing their talent with the world.